dlr-eoc/ukis-frontend-libraries/projects/map-cesium/README.md

 #### Notes
 - Terrain has to be attributed with a new Cesium Credit object, see the example above.
 - GeoJSON layer are supported, but they are always shown above imagery layers, regardless of their ordering index in the layer control.
 Therefore they should be added as overlays.
-- As of 01/2023, WFS is not supported by Cesium yet.
+- So far, WFS is not supported by Cesium yet.
 - KmlDataSource does not support opacity change at the moment.
 - The stroke-width of vector polygons in Cesium does not change on non Apple browsers.
 There seems to be an issue with the browser support for this feature.
 - When a vector layer is clamped to the ground, Cesium does not display the stroke anymore.
 Cesium's proposed workaround at the moment is to include the stroke as additional polyline vector layer.